Autopilot

-An autopilot is a system used to control the path of a vehicle without requiring constant manual control by a human operator.
-Autopilots do not replace human operators.
-Instead, the autopilot assists the operator's control of the vehicle, allowing the operator to focus on broader aspects of operations (for example, monitoring the trajectory, weather and on-board systems).
+An autopilot is a system used to control the path of an aircraft without requiring constant intervention by a human operator.
+The autopilot does not replace human operators, but it assists them allowing them to focus on broader aspects of operations (for example, monitoring the trajectory, weather and on-board systems).

 When present, an autopilot is often used in conjunction with an autothrottle, a system for controlling the power delivered by the engines.